Kawasaki KLX 300R Dirt Bike Review (Full Specs) – Worth Buying?

 The KLX 300R Kawasaki is a 292cc 4 stroke dirt bike.

 Not to be confused with the dual sport or the supermoto versions, the KLX300R is a dirt bike.
-And while it is a mid to large(er) dirt bike than some, it is still a good option for beginner to intermediate riders.
+And while it is a large(er) dirt bike, it is still a good option for beginner to intermediate riders.

 Who Should Buy?

 To be honest, most guys would probably be happy with one of these, but not all.

 For starters, this is hot a high-performance dirt bike.
 For a 300cc (technically 292cc), it does have a good midrange and low-end torque, but if you’re thinking that since this is a 300 Kawasaki dirt bike you’ll be able to pull wheelies by blipping the throttle… sorry, but that’s not happening.

 Here are reasons to, and not to, buy a KLX 300R Kawasaki:

 - You want a good dirt bike to learn on

 - You’d like a mid-sized dirt bike for putting around or trail riding

 - You prefer trail and enduro riding over tracks